-Originality in the Arts and Sciences Inquiry I: Go Do Something Interesting and Tell Us About It
+Originality in the Arts and Sciences Inquiry I: Go Do Something Intellectually Interesting and Tell Us About It

 For the next three weeks, you are asked to perform a bit of inquiry that exploits the opportunities, knowledge and skills you currently possess as you arrive on a college campus.
-You will write a paper that details what you have accomplished, employing whatever format or structure makes you comfortable: a lab report, a computer program, an essay, a criticism, a survey, a proof.
+You will write a paper that details what you have accomplished that proves you are an interesting intellectual.
+Feel free to employ whatever format or structure makes you comfortable: a lab report, a computer program, an essay, a criticism, a survey, a proof.
 It is important that you originate the idea that you investigate, that the work product you turn in approximate what you think quality work done over a three week period by an honors student would produce in a college setting, and that you think critically in writing about what you have done.
-If you don't struggle intellectually in the effort, it will show and you will be called on it.
+If you don't struggle (if your brain doesn't hurt) in the effort, it will show and you will be called on it.